Machine Learning with Python

 # Import matplotlib import matplotlib.pyplot as plt # Figure size in inches fig = plt.figure(figsize=(8, 3)) # Add title fig.suptitle('Cluster Center Images', fontsize=14, fontweight='bold') # For all labels (0-9) for i in range(10): # Initialize subplots in a grid of 2X5, at i+1th position ax = fig.add_subplot(2, 5, 1 + i) # Display images ax.imshow(clf.cluster_centers_[i].reshape((8, 8)), cmap=plt.cm.binary) # Don't show the axes plt.axis('off') # Show the plot plt.show()

-If you want to see another example that visualizes the
+If you want to see another example that visualizes the data clusters and their centers, go here.

 The next step is to predict the labels of the test set: